 Preliminary evidence using mice and cells have noted amla can promote collagen production.
 As we know, collagen is very important for healthy skin.

-At least one human study has noted taking amla fruit orally can help a skin disorder called vitilgo which occurs when skin loses its melanin pigmentation.
-See the pseudocatalase review for more on vitilgo.
+At least one human study has noted taking amla fruit orally can help a skin disorder called vitiligo which occurs when skin loses its melanin pigmentation.
+See the pseudocatalase review for more on vitiligo.
 Each capsule of Halo Kiwi has 200 mg of amla fruit which is double the amount used in the study.

 Grape Seed Extract